How does floral scent influence the evolution of flowering plants?

 They are also investigating how floral scent genes evolve in natural populations.
 At present research focuses primarily on monkeyflowers in the genus Mimulus (also known as Diplacus and Erythranthe), a developing model system in evolutionary biology.

-Work on the fragrant orchid genus Gymnadenia will focus on the integration of different floral traits (morphology, color, pigments, scent) in hybrids between two very distinct species.
+Work on the fragrant orchid genus Gymnadenia focuses on the integration of different floral traits (morphology, color, pigments, scent) in hybrids between two very distinct species, as well as how the parent species and hybrids will respond to global change and what reproductive barriers prevent hybrids from being more common in the population.

 Selected Publications